 We’d have recommended actionable data visualizations such as Dashboards with charts and graphs or Price/Attrition Alerts to help sales teams gain meaningful customer insights rather than needing to sort through piles of spreadsheets or hundred-page long reports.
 I would have shared a case study from my days at Whole Foods Market where my brilliant team used business intelligence and retail analytics vis-a-vis customer and store data gathered by our national gift card and store e-newsletter to improve marketing, merchandising, and customer engagement (sorry Motley Fool, we had a “BIG big brother” database which we custom-built in partnership with Hartman Interactive, Targetbase, Dailyshopper.com, ccgenesis, SPECTRA Logic, and ValueLink).

-Then I would have explained that integrating consumer data with purchase behavior data can reveal a comprehensive view of customers and pave a clear path to retail location planning (either expansion or consolidation) and profit-generating segmentation strategy.
+Then I would have explained that integrating consumer data with purchase behavior data can reveal a comprehensive view of customers and pave a clear path to retail location planning (either expansion or consolidation), guide retail store layout design, and govern profit-generating segmentation strategy.
 Loyal customers purchase 20-30 times the amount purchased by occasional shoppers.

 Analytics can be a powerful corporate differentiator.
 But big data is only as good as the business decisions it facilitates and the behavior it changes – in the interest of better serving your customers.
 Ultimately, the better a company knows its customers, the more effectively it can tailor its interactions, increase customer loyalty, deliver value to customers, and boost sales and profitability.
 We think it’s sad and somewhat baffling that Cerberus Capital seems to be walking away from customer relationship building, choosing instead to only compete on price.